1. Hierarchical Partial Reconfiguration over PCI Express Reference Design for Intel Arria 10 Devices

 contents of the flash.pof file.

-This parallel object file comes directly from the a10_pcie_devkit_cvp.sof file present in
+This parallel object file comes directly from the a10_pcie_devkit_cvp.sof file present in the project

-flash.pof file acts as the base
+directory.
+The flash.pof file acts

-image for the reference design.
+as the base image for the reference design.

 Note: Ensure successful compilation of the design before